Computer model locks in Saints vs. Panthers picks, score prediction, SGP for NFL Week 10

 Two NFC South rivals square off in Week 10 action when the New Orleans Saints visit the Carolina Panthers.
 It's been a rough start to Kellen Moore's tenure as New Orleans' head coach as the Saints are 1-8 and are in contention to have the No. 1 overall pick in April's NFL Draft.
 The team recently made a change at quarterback, benching Spencer Rattler in favor of rookie Tyler Shough.
 As for the Panthers, they're 5-4 and are quietly playing good football.
 They beat the Green Bay Packers last week and have gotten a big boost offensively behind running back Rico Dowdle, who has 652 rushing yards over his last five games.

 Kickoff from Bank of America Stadium is set for 1 p.m.
 ET, and the Panthers are 5.5-point favorites at home, according to the latest Saints vs. Panthers SportsLine consensus odds.
-The over/under for total points scored is 39.5.
-The Panthers are -254 money line favorites (risk $254 to win $100), while the Saints are +205 underdogs (wager $100 to win $205).
-Before you make any Saints vs. Panthers picks, make sure to check out what the SportsLine Projection Model has to say.
+The over/under for total points scored is 38.5.
+The Panthers are -249 money line favorites (risk $249 to win $100), while the Saints are +203 underdogs (wager $100 to win $203).
+Before you make any Panthers vs. Saints picks, make sure to check out what the SportsLine Projection Model has to say.

 Click here to bet Saints vs. Panthers at BetMGM Sportsbook, where new users get either $150 in bonus bets if your first bet wins or up to $1,500 in bonus bets if your first bet loses: